 The Bachelor of Science (Nursing) (BScN) program would like to thank all students who have recently shared experiences and recommendations to address elements of inclusion and racial justice.
 These contributions and active participation are very important to us.
 All feedback has been taken seriously and reviewed for immediate action.
 Justice for marginalized groups, including Indigenous and Black communities is recognized.
 We want to honour each perspective, particularly recommendations to move forward in the coming months.

 As a Program and School, we would like to take a moment and publicly share the actions that both students and faculty have participated in to address these important issues of inequality.
 We recognize this is only the beginning - we must come together and continue to move forward.
-The first three actions are now complete.
+The actions identified in blue have been completed.
 The remaining actions are currently in progress.

 - Development of a new five-year SON strategic plan for 2020-25, embracing the values and perspectives of the University Equity, Diversity and Inclusion Office and the Faculty of Health Sciences Indigenous Health Initiative